 It’s important to take all these factors into account when starting a home wine cellar project.

-Getting a great wine cellar design can make a big difference to the overall capacity of your wine room, how good looking the final result will be but most importantly how stable it is.
+Getting a great wine cellar design can make a big difference to the overall capacity of your wine room, how good-looking the final result will be, and most importantly how stable it is.

 Some of the topics for future discussion:

 - The correct size and type of wine cellar cooling system